Cardamom – The Aromatic Spice Full of Health BenefitsFayyaz Alam

 As we mentioned earlier, the use of cardamom can be traced back as early as 4000 years.
-From India, cardamom traveled to Egypt, Rome, and Scandinavia.
-Ancient Egyptians used cardamom for its medicinal properties.
+From India, it traveled to Egypt, Rome, and Scandinavia.
+Ancient Egyptians used it for its medicinal properties.
 It became a part of their rituals.
 They used it to keep their breath fresh.

-Today, cardamom has become an integral part of Indian and middle eastern cuisine.
+Today, it has become an integral part of Indian and middle eastern cuisine.

 Why is cardamom good for us?

 It is an aromatic spice popular for its strong, pungent, sweet, and minty taste.
 The spice is low in calories and carbohydrates.
 It is a storehouse of several minerals and vitamins like calcium, iron, magnesium, potassium, and phosphorus.

 One tablespoon of ground cardamom contains 0.4 gm of fat, 18 calories, 1.6 gm fiber, 0.6 gm protein, and 4.0 gm carbohydrate.

 Our ancestors used cardamom for its diuretic effects.
 It improves digestion, keeps the heart healthy and is good for our lungs.
 No wonder, Indians put it in tea and many dishes to reap its benefits.
 Still today, many ayurvedic medicines contain cardamom to treat cough, sneezing, and other cold symptoms.